contrast-zone/t-rewriter.js/README.md

 The current project roadmap with *finished* marks:

 - [x] v-parse-crux algorithm (novel context free grammar parsing algorithm)
-- [ ] v-parse-plus algorithm (upgrade to support Turing complete languages semantics)
+- [ ] v-parse-plus algorithm (enabling Turing complete languages semantics)
-- [ ] v-parse-star algorithm (upgrade to easy up logical reasoning provided by hosted languages)
+- [ ] v-parse-star algorithm (easying up logical reasoning)

 If one is interested in details of the current project iteration, there are two partial resources to check out: